tmicomyiza/Sudoku-Solver-CSP/README.md

     2. You can create an input file with the following format: row col value newline

         Note: these are values to help initialize fixed cells on sudoku
+## PROVIDED TEST FILES
+    easy.txt and harder.txt as test files

-Note: You cannot provide the filename name as parameter when you launch the program.
+## Note: You cannot provide the filename name as parameter when you launch the program.